lab created emeralds

 Producer

-The largest producer of hydrothermal emeralds today is Tairus in Russia, which has succeeded in synthesizing stones with chemical composition similar to a real stone in alkaline deposits in Colombia, and whose products are thus known as “Colombian lab created emeralds” or “Tairus Created Emeralds”.
+Today, one of the largest producers of hydrothermal emeralds is Tairus in Russia.
+Tairus has succeeded in synthesizing stones with a chemical composition closely matching those of Colombian deposits—arguably the most renowned source of high-quality emerald in the natural world.
+These hydrothermal synthetic emeralds are thus often referred to as “Colombian lab created emeralds” or “Tairus Created Emeralds.”

 Created emerald or lab created emeralds